conda-forge/conda-forge.github.io/src/user/announcements.rst

     In an effort to better secure ``conda-forge``, we are developing a process to validate artifacts before they are uploaded to ``anaconda.org``.
-This validation will look for various security related items, such as artifacts which overwrite key pieces of certain packages.
+This validation will look for various security-related items, such as artifacts that overwrite key pieces of certain packages.
 While this process is in development, we will not be rejecting uploads.
 However, we will start scanning our current artifacts and working with the maintainers of those artifacts to mark broken any which we deem a security risk.
 We will also be running validation on new artifacts being upload and will report any issues back to feedstocks.
-At a future date, artifacts which do not pass validation will not be uploaded.
+At a future date, artifacts that do not pass validation will not be uploaded.

 :2020-10-08: Compiler Upgrade to ``GCC`` ``9.3.0``